 - Always air dry bras and underwear.
 Items with elastic, spandex, and lycra in them won’t last long if heat is applied to them.
-That’s why I always hang my undergarments on clothes drying racks and never place them in the dryer.
+That’s why I always hang my undergarments on clothes drying racks.
+I never put them in the dryer.

-- Always wash bras by themselves (or in mesh bags) because zippers, velcro, and other items commonly found on clothing can snag — or even ruin — the delicate material that bras are made of.
+- Always wash bras by themselves.
+Or at least put them in mesh lingerie bags when washing with other garments.
+The reason?
+Zippers, velcro, and other items commonly found on clothing can snag (even ruin!) the delicate material that bras are made of.